Adina77/World_Trade_Associations_01/README.md

     python error_redo.py

 You need an API key from Google AI Studio.
 Place the key in an .env file within your working directory.
 See the example file, .env.example.
+Be sure to add this file to .gitignore.

 To compare models to choose for larger batches, the optional script model_comparison_test.py can be used.